-Couples clutching AR-15 rifles exchange wedding vows
+Couples clutching AR-15 rifles renew wedding vows

 Church member John Gidney, who traveled from West Virginia for the ceremony, said Christians need to arm themselves.

 "The way the world is going today, it's just a form of protection for us.
-We're not out to harm anyone or cause any chaos or anything," he told the affiliate.
+We're not out to harm anyone or cause any chaos or anything," he told WFMZ.

 In a message on the church's Facebook page, Moon said the event was not to "bless guns."